kingsthwaiteJ/ignore-stuff-signin/README.md

 I love doing quizzes, puzzles and all-things problem-solving.
 I've really enjoyed the Stuff Quizzes for a long time and will continue to do so.
-In a recent update to the stuff.co.nz website, access to the quizzes was blocked by a sign-in prompt, which I found to be a nuisance as a user without an account.
+In a recent update to the [Stuff](https://stuff.co.nz) website, access to the quizzes was blocked by a sign-in prompt, which I found to be a nuisance as a user without an account.